MirzaRiyasatAli/Building-a-Titanic-Survivor-Classifier-using-Decision-Tree-MongoDB-with-Python-and-Tkinter/README.md

 - **DecisionTreeClassifier**: The DecisionTreeClassifier is part of scikit-learn, a powerful machine learning library in Python.
 It is used to build and train the decision tree model.
 - **Matplotlib**: Matplotlib, a data visualization library, is employed to generate and display the decision tree as an image.

+- ## How to Run

+To experience the dashboard, follow these simple steps:

+1. Ensure you have Python installed.

+2. Install the required dependencies.

+3. Run the following command:
+    ```bash
+    python run App.py
+    ```

 ## The Heart of the Application

 The core of this application is the `TitanicSurvivorClassifier` class.
 This class is responsible for orchestrating the entire application.
 It ensures that the user interface is set up, handles user authentication and registration, and conducts the prediction using a decision tree classifier.
 This application integrates a variety of components to ensure a robust and interactive user experience.